oscarlai1998/tp/docs/DeveloperGuide.md

 #### 4.3.2 Delete Command

-The delete command allows for deletion of module from the module list, identified by the module code.
+The delete command allows for deletion of module from the module list, identified by the module code, which is a compulsory parameter.
 There are no flags involved for deleting a module.

 > ℹ️ **Note:** Users cannot delete modules which are prerequisites for other modules.